appcues/snabbdom-iframe-domapi/README.md

 ### Options

+- `clean`

-You can also specify a `clean` option to the `createApi` function.
+  You can specify a `clean` option to the `createApi` function.
 This will cause the implementation to create a new, clean Document (untouched by any changes to window globals), and it will use this "clean" document to create elements.

+- `trustedTypesPolicy`

+  You can pass a [`TrustedTypePolicy`](https://developer.mozilla.org/en-US/docs/Web/API/TrustedTypePolicy) to the `createApi` function via the `trustedTypesPolicy` option.
+When the `clean` option is true, this will cause the "clean" document to use that passed policy as the default policy when setting any "injection sinks."
+See the Trusted Types documentation for more details.

-The `createApi` function simply takes a hash of option values:
+To set options simply pass a hash of option values to the `createApi` function:

 ```javascript
 import { createApi } from 'snabbdom-iframe-domapi';